Faraz6180/Insightpilot-ai/README.md

 🚀 What This Project Does

-InsightPilot AI transforms unstructured PDF documents into structured, decision-ready intelligence.
+InsightPilot AI transforms unstructured PDF documents into structured, decision-ready intelligence

 Instead of manually reading long documents, users can: